 10. Using space heaters within 3 feet of combustibles is a fire hazard.
 Sometimes space heaters are used because the furnace is not working.

 CAUTION: A hoarded home may contain insects, mice, mold, mildew, and other things that are affecting the health and safety of the people living there.
-If residents repeatedly get sick, the home situation could be a major contributor.For this reason, visitors or helpers in the home may need to wear gloves and a proper mask.
-When professionals work in highly hoarded homes, they may also wear full-body suits to stay safe.
+If residents repeatedly get sick, the home situation could be a major contributor.For this reason, visitors or helpers in the home should consider wearing gloves and a proper mask.
+When professionals work in highly hoarded homes, they may wear full-body suits and use breathing gear.

 Much more research needs to be done.
 There is some evidence that hoarding can be genetic or run in families.
 It could also be environmental, in that when children grow up in a home hoarded by the adults, children may think this way to live is normal.
-Sometimes a person getting help for their clutter may not like living in so much clutter, but they also recognize that one or more persons in their extended family are hoarding.
+Sometimes a person wanting help for their own clutter problems recognizes that someone in their extended family may be hoarding.

-Because a person who hoards may be hiding their home situation from others, extended family may discover the situation quite by accident.
-Family may not have been in the hoarded home for several years, and have no idea what was happening.
-When the situation is discovered, family often does not know how to react.
-It is important that family members educate themselves about hoarding before considering any actions to take.
+Because a person who hoards often hides their situation from others, extended family may discover the situation quite by accident.
+When discovered, family often does not know how to react.
+It is important that family members educate themselves about hoarding before taking any action.

 Hoarding is a mental health disorder.
 Look on the Hoarding Toolbox page for more information.

 In clinical samples, approximately 75% of persons with hoarding disorder have a concurrent mood or anxiety disorder.
-Other conditions that occur often with hoarding are obsessive-compulsive personality disorder (OCPD), obsessive-compulsive disorder (OCD), and ADHD (attention deficit-hyperactivity disorder).
+Other conditions that occur often with hoarding are obsessive-compulsive personality disorder (OCPD), obsessive-compulsive disorder (OCD), and ADHD/ADD (attention deficit disorder).